 MLB Free Agents 2022-23: Ranking the top 10 outfielders

-Ranking the top 10 MLB free-agent outfielders originally appeared on NBC Sports Boston
+Ranking the top 10 MLB free-agent outfielders originally appeared on NBC Sports Bayarea

 When it comes to the MLB free-agent outfield market, it's Aaron Judge and then everyone else.

 Judge headlines the 2022-23 free agent class and should earn an enormous contract following an MVP-caliber year with the New York Yankees.
-Once he's off the board, clubs in need of outfield help will be looking at names like Brandon Nimmo, Andrew Benintendi and Joc Pederson.
+Judge is the first and most intriguing outfield domino to fall.
+MLB teams in need of outfield help, like the San Francisco Giants, will be looking at names like Brandon Nimmo, Andrew Benintendi and Joc Pederson once his future is locked up.

 More MLB Free Agents: Top 25 overall | Top 10 SP

-The Boston Red Sox recently signed center fielder Kiké Hernandez to a one-year contract extension, but they should still be in the market for outfielders this winter.
-Trade deadline addition Tommy Pham will be part of the 2022-23 free agent class and the outfield depth behind Hernandez and Verdugo isn't all that promising.

-So, which players could they target?
+So, which players could the Giants target?
 Here's a look at the top 10 outfielders who could hit free agency this offseason.

 1. Aaron Judge